MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-use-sign-in-diagnostics.md

 - **Enterprise apps service provider**: If the sign-in failed due to a problem with the service provider (application) side of the sign-in flow, the issue is resolved by fixing problems on the application service.
 You need to sign into the other service and change some configuration per the diagnostic guidance.

-- **Enterprise apps configuration**: If the sign-in failed due to a configuration issue on the Microsoft Entra ID side of the application, you need to reviewe and update the configuration of the application in Enterprise Applications.
+- **Enterprise apps configuration**: If the sign-in failed due to a configuration issue on the Microsoft Entra ID side of the application, you need to review and update the configuration of the application in Enterprise Applications.

 ### Security defaults